 If you or a loved one has been the victim of medical malpractice, I can help you seek compensation for your injuries and losses.

-For a free legal consultation with a Personal Injury lawyer serving Virginia, call 757-648-8579
+For a free legal consultation with a medical malpractice lawyer serving Virginia, call 757-648-8579

 Common Damages in a Virginia Medical Malpractice Case